 Coastal Academy High School offers a flexible academic program that offers a wide variety of college preparatory honors, advanced placement, and elective courses.
-Current advanced placement (AP) studio courses include World History, US History, English Language, English Literature, Psychology, Elective courses include art, digital art, photography, yearbook design, guitar/ukulele, culinary arts (cooking), ASB leadership, SAT prep, life skills, theater production, and more.
+Current advanced placement (AP) 4-day courses include World History, US History, Government, English Language, English Literature, and Psychology.
+Elective courses include art, digital art, photography, video production, yearbook design, guitar/ukulele, culinary arts (cooking), ASB leadership, SAT prep, life skills, theater production, and more.
 Students also have the opportunity to take dual enrollment courses at a local community college.
-The CAH four day program (classroom) courses follow the semester system.
+The CAH four-day program (classroom) courses follow the semester system.
 Our courses challenge students to reach their maximum potential.
-Students also have the option to participate in a wide range of extra curricular activities including sports, drama, culinary arts, clubs, and more.
+Students also have the option to participate in a wide range of extracurricular activities including sports, drama, culinary arts, clubs, and more.
 Our courses are yearlong courses and meet for a full 36 weeks.

 Four Days on campus

-The four day program serves students who would like to attend class in a traditional classroom setting four days per week (Tuesday-Friday) in a traditional classroom setting.
-Teachers use lectures, small group interactions, labs, field trips, and projects to deliver engaging and rigorous curriculum.
+The four-day program serves students who would like to attend class in a traditional classroom setting four days per week (Tuesday-Friday) in a traditional classroom setting.
+Teachers use lectures, small group interactions, labs, field trips, and projects to deliver an engaging and rigorous curriculum.
 Students in this program agree to exhibit respectful conduct and academic responsibility, including the timely completion of quality work and daily attendance.
-Daily, students attend Mentor Advisory to work on self directed learning.
-They work independently to complete schoolwork, collaborate with peers, take assessments, and receive personalized mentoring.
-Students are assigned to an Academic Coach to provide guidance and mentorship.
+Students attend Mentor Advisory 3 times per week to work on self-directed learning.
+During this time, they work independently to complete schoolwork, collaborate with peers, take assessments, and receive personalized mentoring.
+Students are assigned to an Academic Counselor to provide guidance and mentorship.
 Coastal Academy High School is committed to building student resilience through intentional service learning & leadership development opportunities.
-All classes are year long courses with the exception of several semester long electives.
+All classes are year-long courses with the exception of several semester-long electives.

 Five Day Independent Study